AI-generated

 Doctrines

-• Credibility of Victim's Testimony — In rape cases, the accused may be convicted solely on the testimony of the victim, provided it is credible, natural, convincing and consistent with human nature and the normal course of things.
+• Credibility of Victim Testimony as Sole Basis for Conviction — In rape cases, the accused may be convicted solely on the testimony of the victim if it is credible, natural, convincing, and consistent with human nature.

 Key Excerpts